dagronf/csvlib/README.md

 4. Handles files or strings in different encodings? (using ICU)
 5. Can choose to ignore blank lines?
 6. Simple callback interface on a per field and/or record basis?
+7. Simple progress support for user feedback?

 Well, here's another one!
-I got sick and tired of how many times I needed this functionality, went looking online for a good library then discovered that it didn't handle some aspect of the standard.
-Or, it required Boost or some other large component that I didn't want to include in my codebase.
+I was surprised how many times I needed this functionality, went looking online for a good library then discovered that it didn't handle some aspect of the csv 'standard'.
+Or, it required Boost or some other large component that I didn't want to (or couldn't) include in my codebase.

 ## Features